 - Loaded Mashed Cauliflower - Feel free to boost the flavor of your mashed cauliflower by making them "loaded."
 Add chopped, cooked bacon, cheddar and sour cream.

-- Vegan/Dairy-Free Mashed Cauliflower - Make vegan mashed cauliflower by subbing vegan butter and the unsweetened, unflavored vegan creamer or milk of choice.
-I personally prefer oat milk or Silk’s plant-based whipping cream in this application.
+- Vegan/Dairy-Free Option - Make vegan mashed cauliflower by subbing vegan butter and the unsweetened, unflavored vegan creamer or milk of choice.
+I personally prefer oat milk or Silk’s plant-based whipping cream.
+Instead of using parmesan, swap in nutritional yeast.

-- Extra Protein - If you’d like to add a boost of probiotics and protein to the mix, swap out the cream for full-fat plain Greek yogurt.
+- Extra Protein - If you’d like to add a boost of probiotics and protein to the mix, take a page from my healthy Greek yogurt mashed potatoes recipe and swap out the cream for full-fat plain Greek yogurt.
+It'll taste kinda like sour cream mashies!

 - Mashed Cauliflower with Roasted Garlic - Want an added boost of savory, garlicky goodness?
 Roast a whole head of garlic alongside the cauliflower, then squeeze the cloves into the blender before mashing.
 So delicious, so easy.